lzrscg/brainstorm/Modular Cloud/Docs/Start Here.md

 ## Why application developers should work with us
 *An application developer is an individual or organization that is using a decentralized protocol.
 This could be a game, dapp, wallet, dev tool, or even a block explorer.*
 - Our block explorer can be customized to fit the needs of your application.
-Instead of only focusing on the base protocol, our explorer enables rich contextualization at the application level.
+Instead of only focusing on the base protocol, we also offer rich contextualization at the application level.
+- You can build apps that work with hundreds of chains, including ones that are not often supported by other cloud providers.
+- Usage-based billing.
+No fixed costs for hosting, indexing, or storage.
+This is particularly important when you are working with muitlple chains.